LeipeLeon/aasm_state_charts/README.md

 Usage
 -----

-For more advanced usage information, see `aasm_statecharts --help`:
+For more advanced usage information, see `aasm_state_charts --help`:

 ```